Idksouls/TCP1101_Assignment/PART2.md

 Describe the problems encountered and provide the solutions / plan for the solutions.

 1. Quit game function not working as intended.
 We modified the quitCommand function into an if else loop as a solution.
+2. Alien movement can't be implement because it will run away from the board.
+So the solution for it was to remove the movement.